Visit an Artisan Farmers Market in Asheville

 Toss kale leaves into the skillet and heat until wilted, top sandwich with the kale, cover with top piece of bread.
 Serve with a little mayo or spicy mustard if desired.

 I enjoyed signing a few copies of Farm Fresh Nutrition and was very excited to get a picture of Veronica and Laura together also!
-I you missed stopping by and getting a copy, they are available on my website and I will be at the North Asheville Tailgate Market on September 6!
-I will be including additional events also!
+I you missed stopping by and getting a copy, they are available on my website.

+I hope that you have enjoyed visiting an artisan farmers market with me.
 If you have not stopped by the farmers’ market near you to get some local produce, you might be missing out on some fun besides purchasing some healthy food.
-I hope you will plan your next meals based on what’s in season and meet who grows your food!
+I hope you will plan your next meals based on what’s in season and meet who grows your food.